dedis/student_19_tlc/README.md

 # Usage

-Each node/service that uses the protocol is responsible for braodcasting one message per round, including empty messages:
+Each node/service that uses the protocol is responsible for broadcasting one message per round, including empty messages:

 ```go